musically-ut/anki-slides-import/README.md

 ##### Cropping with alphabetical codes

   This is probably the most convenient way to crop slides.
-Four of the above positional control modifiers, `Q_S: `, `S_Q: `, `A_S: ` and `S_A: `, can be amended by including codes in square brackets before the colon, like `t`, for `top`, that would crop the top half of the slide, e.g. `Q_S[t]: `.
+Four of the above slide insertion modifiers, `Q_S: `, `S_Q: `, `A_S: ` and `S_A: `, can be amended by including codes in square brackets before the colon, like `t` for "top", that would crop the top half of the slide, e.g. `Q_S[t]: `.
 The full list of possible alphabetical cropping codes are as follows:

   * `a` or `w` - 'All' of the slide, or the 'whole' of the slide (Numerical: `[[0, 100], [0, 100]]`).
   * `t` or `th` - 'Top' or 'top half' of the slide (Numerical: `[[0, 100], [0, 50]]`).